 We all have those meals we look forward to.
 Maybe your best friends from college are in town and you know things are going to get crazy, or you’re at your favorite restaurant in the world with the one person you love the most.

 But for every meal that you hope never ends, there are at least two of them that you wish would never happen.
 It’s an unavoidable part of life: sometimes you have to deal with weird groupings of people in uncomfortable situations that drag on forever.
 It’s awkward.
 Very, very awkward.
 But there is one aspect of these meals that you can control: the restaurant.
-And here are 14 great options for life’s most awkward meals.
+Here are 15 great options for life’s most awkward meals.
 Stay strong out there.

 Perfect For: Dining when you both know the relationship is over.